-- (1) All yards surrounding a townhouse dwelling must be landscaped. - (2) Street trees must be planted and maintained on both sides of every street within a townhouse development.
-Street trees must be planted in the right-of-way, between the curb and the property line.
-Street trees must be spaced no more than 100 feet on-center from other trees on the same side of the street.
-Alternative locations may be approved administratively. - (3) Around the perimeter of a townhouse development, except within the DSDA Overlay, a landscape strip must be provided.
-The landscape strip must be at least 10 feet in depth and may contain fencing, signs, walkways, and pedestrian amenities, but not parking.
+- (1) All yards surrounding a townhouse dwelling must be landscaped. - (2) Street trees shall be planted and maintained on both sides of every street within a townhouse development.
+Street trees shall be planted in the right-of-way, between the curb and the property line.
+Street trees shall be spaced no more than 100 feet

+- on-center from other trees on the same side of the street.
+Alternative locations may be approved administratively. - (3) Around the perimeter of a townhouse development, except within the (DSDA) Downtown Statesboro Development Authority Overlay, a landscape strip shall be provided.
+The landscape strip shall be at least 10 feet in depth and may contain fencing, signs, walkways, and pedestrian amenities, but not parking.